chouguleds/arc-privacy-policy/README.md

 ## 📝 Making Updates

-To update the privacy policy:
+**To update the landing page:**
 1. Edit the `index.md` file
+2. Commit and push changes
+3. GitHub Pages will automatically rebuild and deploy

+**To update the privacy policy:**
+1. Edit the `privacy.md` file
 2. Update the "Last Updated" date at the top of the document
 3. Commit and push changes
 4. GitHub Pages will automatically rebuild and deploy

 ## 🔗 Integration with Android App

-Once deployed, integrate the privacy policy URL into your Android app:
+Once deployed, integrate the URLs into your Android app:

-1. Add the URL to your app's configuration
+1. Add the **privacy policy URL** (`https://chouguleds.github.io/arc-privacy-policy/privacy.html`) to your app's configuration
 2. Link from Settings → Privacy Policy
-3. Include in Google Play Store listing
+3. Include in Google Play Store listing (Data Safety section)
 4. Reference in onboarding flows (optional)
+5. Use the **landing page URL** for marketing and app promotion

 ## 📧 Contact